From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Experimental Results

 \subsection{Experimental setting}

-All experimental results were obtained using three distinct computing resources: (1) For the ODA Datalake, we consider two configurations: (i) Production NoSQL DB – The Examon ODA framework \cite{m100nature} was deployed at CINECA during the operational phase of the Marconi100 (M100) supercomputer.
-It ran on the CINECA Ada Cloud, using Cassandra as the NoSQL DB and KairosDB as its time-series extension, (ii) Parquet files – We use publicly available historical ODA telemetry data for the M100 supercomputer from Zenodo \cite{m100nature}, specifically the Parquet files from February 2022.
-(2) the Graph database is hosted on a high-performance server equipped with an Intel Xeon E5-2630 v3 CPU (16 cores, operating at 2.40–3.20 GHz); and (3) The ODA Chatbot experiments were conducted on a server equipped with an NVIDIA H100 80GB GPU, using TensorRT-LLM v0.19\footnote{\href{https://nvidia.github.io/TensorRT-LLM/overview.html}{TensorRT-LLM documentation}}, an NVIDIA framework designed to optimize and deploy LLMs leveraging several optimizations.
+All experimental results were obtained using three distinct computing resources: (1) For the IoT Datalake, we consider two configurations: (i) Production NoSQL DB – The Examon holistic data center telemetry monitoring framework that was deployed at CINECA during the operational phase of the Marconi100 (M100) supercomputer.
+It ran on the CINECA Ada Cloud, using Cassandra as the NoSQL DB and KairosDB as its time-series extension, (ii) Parquet files – We use publicly available historical data center telemetry data for the M100 supercomputer from Zenodo \cite{m100nature}, specifically the Parquet files from February 2022.
+(2) For the Graph database, we selected the GraphDB-Free edition by Ontotext and the \textit{Base-KG} stores metadata about the M100 data center—such as spatial layout, rack configurations, and compute node locations; and (3) The DA Chatbot experiments were conducted on a server equipped with an Intel Xeon Platinum 8480+ CPU, 2.0 TiB of RAM, and an NVIDIA H100 80 GB HBM3 GPU, using TensorRT-LLM v0.19\footnote{\href{https://nvidia.github.io/TensorRT-LLM/overview.html}{TensorRT-LLM documentation}}, an NVIDIA framework designed to optimize and deploy LLMs leveraging several optimizations.
 Specifically, we executed TensorRT-LLM within a Docker container and compiled the LLaMA 3.1 8B Instruct model with both tensor parallelism and pipeline parallelism set to 1 to use a single GPU.